Tracy Betsinger Wins Siegfried Prize

 Betsinger’s research interests include bioarchaeology, paleopathology, skeletal biology and the effects of gender, social status and settlement patterns on health and well-being of populations.
 In particular, she is interested in disease, stress and deprivation, diet and warfare and trauma.
 Currently, Betsinger is involved in research on skeletal collections from prehistoric Tennessee, examining patterns of treponemal disease, oral health and overall health (with Dr. Maria O. Smith of Loyola University Chicago).
 In addition, she is involved in research focused on dental development and sexual dimorphism (with Dr. Debbie Guatelli-Steinberg and Dr. John Hunter of Ohio State.)

 The Siegfried Prize recognizes a non-tenured faculty member for outstanding academic achievement outside the classroom.
-The award is made possible by a gift from Alice Siegfried to the College at Oneonta Foundation in memory of her husband, theater Professor Richard K. Siegfried, who taught at the college from 1958 to 1995.
+The award is made possible by gifts from alumni to the College at Oneonta Foundation in memory of theater Professor Richard K. Siegfried, who taught at the college from 1958 to 1995.